guillaume-humbert/python-werkzeug/docs/serving.rst

 .. versionadded:: 0.6

 The builtin server supports SSL for testing purposes.
 If an SSL context is provided it will be used.
 That means a server can either run in HTTP or HTTPS mode, but not both.
-This feature requires the Python OpenSSL library.

 Quickstart
 ``````````